 Leases where the Group transfers substantially all of the risks and benefits of ownership of the asset through its contractual arrangements to the customer are considered as a finance lease.
-The amounts due from the lessee are recorded in the balance sheet as financial assets (finance lease receivable) and are carried at the amount of the net investment in the lease after making provision for impairment.
+The amounts due from the lessee are recorded in the statement of financial position as financial assets (finance lease receivable) and are carried at the amount of the net investment in the lease after making provision for impairment.